Creating Test Cases

 <summary>Can I import existing test cases from spreadsheets?</summary>

 Yes.
-Select **Import File** in the creation panel, choose **Import Test Cases** mode, and upload an `.xlsx` or `.xls` file.
+Select **Import Files** in the creation dialog, choose **Import Test Cases** mode, and upload an `.xlsx` or `.xls` file.
 Download the sample format to see the expected column structure.
 ContextQA maps your spreadsheet columns to test case fields automatically.

 </details>